 The foreign currency gains and losses are related to transactions with suppliers recognized in the functional currency, USD, but settled in BRL.
-The impacts were recognized in the line item entitled, "Financial and foreign exchange gain, net" within the unaudited condensed consolidated statements of operations.
+The impacts were recognized in "Financial and foreign exchange gain/ (loss), net" within the combined statements of operations.